Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 ### `removeAllListeners`

 `removeAllListeners` is very handy but can also be very desctructive.
 Calling `removeAllListeners` without any parameters will remove all event listeners.
 For instance with our image loader example it would remove both `'progress'` and `'complete'`.
 This can be very dangerous because you may not realize or you may expect one listener to still be there.
-It's better to pass in a paremeter such as `emitter.removeAllListeners('progress')` to just remove all listeners of that type.
+It's better to pass in a parameter such as `emitter.removeAllListeners('progress')` to just remove all listeners of that type.

 ## Callbacks vs Events